 If medication or CBT do not help, we can use transcranial magnetic stimulation (TMS), which uses electrical impulses to control symptoms.
 TMS is a state-of-the-art procedure approved by the FDA to treat OCD and depression.
 It involves placing a coil above the head that generates a magnetic field to improve brain function.
 It has few side effects, and is not painful.
 Research shows that this treatment can reduce the severity of OCD.

 Deep Brain Stimulation for OCD

-If medication does not help, we can use deep brain stimulation (DBS).
+If medication, CBT, or TMS do not help, we can use deep brain stimulation (DBS).
 DBS is a state-of-the-art surgical procedure that we use with Parkinson’s disease and tremors.
 It uses electrical impulses to control symptoms.
 It works with several neurological, neuropsychiatric, and psychiatric disorders.
 The U.S. Food and Drug Administration has approved use of DBS for patients who aren’t helped by other approaches.
 DBT involves implanting electrodes in certain regions of the brain.
 Then we stimulate those electrodes.
 Research shows that this treatment can reduce the frequency and severity of OCD symptoms.